-- 12.2 Managers should seek to understand if young people are satisfied with the way their complaint has been handled and learn from this feedback to continuously improve practice. - 12.3 A satisfaction feedback form should also be completed to ensure that we monitor levels of satisfaction on how complaints are dealt with, then In-Form can be updated with this information.
-This data is used to monitor and report satisfaction levels in monthly KPIs.
+- 23.3 A satisfaction feedback form should also be completed to ensure that we monitor levels of satisfaction on how complaints are dealt with, then In-Form can be updated with this information. - 23.4 This data is used to monitor and report satisfaction levels in monthly KPIs, to be considered when implementing policy change, and when setting service standards.

-13. Compensation
+24. Compensation

-13.1 Compensation can be awarded, in line with Compensating Young People Using Centrepoint Services Procedure.
+24.1 Compensation can be awarded, in line with Compensating Young People using Centrepoint Services Procedure.
 If compensation is awarded at stage one, it is possible for the decision regarding compensation to be appealed and more might be awarded at stage two.

-14. Good practice guidance: handling complaints
+25. Good practice guidance: handling complaints

-- 14.1 To ensure a comprehensive process when reviewing a complaint, staff must: - · deal with complaints on its merits; - act independently and have an open mind; - take measures to address any actual or perceived conflict of interest; - consider all information and evidence carefully; - keep the complaint confidential as far as possible, with information only disclosed if necessary to properly investigate the matter.
+- 25.1 To ensure a comprehensive process when reviewing a complaint, staff must: - Deal with complaints on its merits; - Act independently and have an open mind; - Take measures to address any actual or perceived conflict of interest; - Consider all information and evidence carefully; - Keep the complaint confidential as far as possible, with information only disclosed if necessary to properly investigate the matter.

-14.2 Service Managers and more senior staff should:
+25.2 Service Managers and more senior staff should: